apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 One of the most frequently required features when implementing scrapers is being able to store the scraped data as an "export file".

-Scrapy provides this functionality out of the box with [`Feed Exports`](https://docs.scrapy.org/en/latest/topics/feed-exports.html), which allows to generate feeds with the scraped items, using multiple serialization formats and storage backends.
-It supports `csv, json, json lines, xml.`
+Scrapy provides this functionality out of the box with the [`Feed Exports`](https://docs.scrapy.org/en/latest/topics/feed-exports.html), which allows it to generate feeds with the scraped items, using multiple serialization formats and storage backends.
+It supports `CSV, JSON, JSON Lines, and XML.`

 To do this, you need to modify your `settings.py` file and enter: